Fahrenheit to Celsius (°F → °C) Baking Temperature Converter

 When in doubt, go lower!
 You can always bake longer, but you can't unbake burnt edges.
 Start 25°F lower than you think and adjust from there.

-🌡️ Pro tip: Keep a baking journal noting the actual temperatures that work best in YOUR oven for different recipes.
-Every oven has its personality!
+🌡️ Keep a baking journal: Note the actual temperatures that work best in YOUR oven for different recipes.
+Every oven has its own personality, and understanding yours is the key to consistent success!